deanhiller/webpieces/webserver/README.md

 # webpieces

 FIX notFound page to use the template.
 It's ugly in production AND in development when showing how production is displayed!!!
+Think about testing compiling and scaling on LARGE application(and how to test??).  can we separate out slivers so DEV environment stays fast no matter what!!!!

 I still REALLY don't like 5xx on posts as the url then stays on the post url so a redirect would be best on 5xx on post